Atlanta risen: A city cements its role as the capital of the South

 Perhaps the city’s new vibe is best captured by the television show named after it that was created by Daniel Glover, who was raised in nearby Stone Mountain, Georgia.

 “Atlanta” features Earn, a Princeton dropout played by Glover, as he tries to help his cousin Paper Boi launch his music career.
 Labeled an “existential comedy” by one critic, the series follows Earn and his cousin’s forays into Atlanta’s rap scene in pursuit of stardom.
-(Season 3 of the show premiered on March 24.)

 The city itself serves as a backdrop for a world where success is elusive, and the reality of the struggle is unvarnished.